ralphl22/Hunting-The-Manticore/README.md

 **Hunting the Manticore - A C# Game**

 Hunting the Manticore is a two player game and challenge progran that was created from scratch following the objectives from the book *C# Player’s Guide*.
-This program uses the basics of C#.
+This program demonstrates the basics of C#.

 The game starts with the Manticore having 10 health points and the city having 15 health points.
 The game begins at round 1.